MalakhN/react-mesto-api-full-gha/README.md

 - Adding locations in the form of a photo with:
     - description
     - preview by click
-    - like and like counter
+    - like with likes counter
     - the ability to delete only your own locations and view the locations of other users

 ## Technologies